SAMMiCA/ChangeSim/data.md

 ### Depth image

-The color images are stored as 640x480 8-bit RGB images in PNG format.
+The depth images are stored as 640x480 8-bit RGB images in PNG format.

 The unit of the depth value is meter.